mbrukman/why-svelte/readme.md

 we’ll be writing most components from scratch for UX and DX reasons.
-We’re developing our own design language and we care a lot about customizability, consistency, and performance, and off-the-shelf components add significant friction here, especially in a less mature ecosystem.
+We’re developing our own design language and we care a lot about customizability, consistency, and performance, and off-the-shelf components add friction, especially in a less mature ecosystem.

 For short-term results,